microsoft/playwright/docs/src/other-locators.md

 Playwright include a number of CSS pseudo-classes to match elements by their text content.

 - `article:has-text("Playwright")` - the `:has-text()` matches any element containing specified text somewhere inside, possibly in a child or a descendant element.
-Matching is case-insensitive, trims whitestapce and searches for a substring.
+Matching is case-insensitive, trims whitespace and searches for a substring.

   For example, `article:has-text("Playwright")` matches `<article><div>Playwright</div></article>`.